 Ready to get started with Lucas Orthodontic Group?

-As part of our commitment to providing convenient orthodontics, we offer the opportunity to fill in your paperwork before your appointment.
+As part of our commitment to providing convenient orthodontics…Learn more about our orthodontic services…, we offer the opportunity to fill in your paperwork before your appointment.
 All of our forms can be downloaded and filled out at your leisure.
 We ask that you bring along the completed forms and contact us with any questions you may have.

-Forms are valid for any of our six office locations.
+Forms are valid for any of our five office locations.

 What You Need to Know About Orthodontics